-Natto is a traditional Japanese food made by fermenting boiled soya beans with the probiotic bacillus subtilis (var. natto).
-It has a pungent smell and strong flavor.
-Natto has low sodium but high content of minerals such as iron and magnesium and vitamins B2, B6 and K2.
-It has passed into folklore as being good for reducing blood pressure and for cardiovascular problems.
+Natto has a pungent smell and strong flavor.
+It has low sodium but high content of minerals such as iron and magnesium and vitamins B2, B6 and K2.
+It has passed into Japanese folklore as being good for reducing blood pressure and for cardiovascular problems.

 A natural way of tackling blood clots; and strokes and DVT

 Nattokinase is not actually a kinase but that is splitting hairs.
-It’s action closely resembles that of plasmin, an enzyme produced by the body to break down a potential blood clot (a thrombus).
+It’s action enhances and promotes that of plasmin, an enzyme produced by the body to break down fibrin, or fibrinogen (1), preventing a potential blood clot (a thrombus).
 If this system fails, Doctors normally resort to blood thinning drugs like warfarin.

 Dr. Martin Milner of the Center for Natural Medicine in Portland Oregon, has long studied nattokinase.
-He has found it works in several ways:
+He has found it works in three ways:

-1. Nattokinase enhances the production of plasmin and other clot-dissolving enzymes like urokinase.
+1. Nattokinase promotes the production of plasmin and other clot-dissolving enzymes like urokinase.

-2. Nattokinase enhances the action of plasmin and dissolves the fibre at the heart of blood clots – fibrin.
+2. Nattokinase helps break down the fibre at the heart of blood clots – fibrin.

 3. Nattokinase can prevent hardening of the arteries, even with small doses.

 The latter point is important.
-Because natural human enzymes to break down blood clots are produced in the linings of the artery walls, and because production tends to decline as we age, our natural defences weaken.
+Because natural human enzymes to break down blood clots commence in the linings of the artery walls, and because plasmin production tends to decline as we age, our natural defences weaken.

-So, nattokinase augments the action of the body’s own defender, plasmin and breaks down fibrin, which prevents thickening of the blood.
+So, nattokinase augments the action of the body’s own defender, plasmin and breaks down fibrin, which prevents thickening of the blood and the risk of clotting.
 Thus it reduces blood pressure naturally.

 This is not just theory; in 1995 researchers from the Miyazaki Medical College in Japan studied nattokinase with both animal and human subjects.
-On top of reducing blood pressure via fibrin, nattokinase also inhibits ACE (Angiotensin Converting Enzyme) which causes blood vessels to narrow and thus blood pressure to rise.
+On top of reducing blood pressure via fibrin breakdown, nattokinase also inhibits ACE (Angiotensin Converting Enzyme) which causes blood vessels to narrow and thus blood pressure to rise (2).

 Nattokinase can clean up tissue damage and reduce inflammation

-Because of its fibrin-dissolving action, Nattokinase is very useful with bone breaks, muscle, ligament or tendon damage.
+Because of its fibrin-dissolving action, nattokinase is very useful with injuries such as bone breaks, muscle, ligament or tendon damage.
 Because it clears away ‘loose’ particles and damage residue, it also reduces swelling and inflammation in the damaged area.
 It has similar and overlapping actions with Serrapeptase.

 Go to: The Truth about Serrapeptase